user passwords

 command.

-command will generate several distinct hashes for
+The openssl passwd command will generate several distinct hashes for

-the same password, for this it uses a salt
+the same password, for this it uses a salt.

 student@linux:~$ openssl passwd hunter2